TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW01.md

 Layer 4: Network access
 Maps to the last two layers (data link and physical).

+### Dealing with challenges
+Understanding OSI model and TCP/IP model, because there is huge amount of information available about the topic,

+so I was comparing two or more sources in order to better understand the models.

 ### Exercise:
 The OSI model and its uses.